Water Sources#

 Michigan Ditch and Joe Wright Reservoir#

-The Michigan Ditch and Joe Wright Reservoir system, located near Cameron Pass on Highway 14, diverts water from the Michigan River (part of the North Platte River Basin) across the divide into the Poudre River Basin and Joe Wright Reservoir.
-Joe Wright holds about 7,100 acre-feet of active storage and currently is the only raw water storage facility owned by Utilities that is for treated water.
-The reservoir is used primarily to regulate the annual Michigan Ditch flows and has limited capacity to provide drought protection for Utilities.
+The Michigan Ditch and Joe Wright Reservoir system diverts water from the Michigan River (part of the North Platte River basin) into the Poudre River and Joe Wright Reservoir.
+Joe Wright Reservoir holds about 7,100 acre-feet of storage and is Utilities’ only raw water storage that can be delivered into its treated water system.
+However, it has limited function as drought protection for Utilities.

 Watershed Monitoring Programs